Mackay-Whitsunday Water Quality Program

-The Mackay Whitsunday Water Quality Program aims to improve the quality of water flowing from the Pioneer and Plane Creek catchments.
-The program is aiming to stop at least 26 tonnes of dissolved inorganic nitrogen and 215 kilograms of pesticides from entering the Reef’s waters every year.
+The Mackay Whitsunday Water Quality Program aims to improve the quality of water flowing from the Pioneer, Plane Creek, O’Connell and Proserpine catchments.
+The program is aiming to stop at least 26 tonnes of dissolved inorganic nitrogen and about 3 million risk units of pesticides from entering the Reef’s waters every year.

 The program is focused on working with landholders in the cane industry to improve nutrient management, pesticide management, and irrigation practices while also improving productivity and profitability.
 Growers will receive agronomic and technical support, as well as limited financial incentives, to address barriers to change.
 The program aims to establish enduring economic drivers to maintain best practice that will lead to ongoing water quality improvement.